realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 Rebasing: The base commit that's used for a branch is changed

 Remote branches: Git uses read-only branches to keep copies of the data that's stored in the remote repository

+Remote repositories: Repositories that allow developers to contribute to a project from their own workstations making changes to local copies of the project independently of one another